pmd/pmd/docs/pages/mydoc/mydoc_themes.md

 folder: mydoc
 ---

+{% include note.html content="The [gem-based theme](https://jekyllrb.com/docs/themes/) approach is not yet integrated into this theme." %}

 ## Theme options
 You can choose a green or blue theme, or you can create your own.
 In the css folder, there are two theme files: theme-blue.css and theme-green.css.
 These files have the most common CSS elements extracted in their own CSS file.
 Just change the hex colors to the ones you want.